 In 2017, HUD's Office of Inspector General issued a memorandum noting the lack of guidance regarding the applicability of PRWORA to HOPWA and other HUD programs.
-The memorandum recommended HUD issue clarification regarding whether its programs are considered federal at https://files.hudexchange.info/resources/documents/PRWORA-Fact-Sheet.pdf.
+The memorandum recommended HUD issue clarification regarding whether its programs are considered federal public benefits and, if they are, whether they meet the criteria for exemption from PRWORA.
+67 As of the date of this report, HUD has not done so.